Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Conclusion---Badiou Inside Out

-This seems to contradict Badiou's other maxim: if dialectics understands 'truths as exceptions', these exceptions need to be understood in terms of the 'most abstract laws' as the 'objective domain of their emergence' which 'cannot yet attain the comprehension of the terms that singularize materialist dialectic [\ldots] and subjects as the active forms of these exceptions'\footnote{Ibid. p.
-299.}.
-Badiou's struggle with 'diagrammatics' makes his own understanding of these 'abstract laws' \textit{flawed}.
-Indeed, Badiou's own understanding of materialist truth becomes thus \textit{exceptional} based either on the primacy of the split concept of truth (the axiom of choice in the $\BE$) or the \textit{quasi-split} materialisation forcing out any global torsion in fidelity with Badiou's atorsional \textit{law of the subject}\footnote{Badiou, $\BE$, 2006. p.
+Badiou's struggle with 'diagrammatics' thus makes his own understanding of these 'abstract laws' flawed precisely because they can, as opposed to what Badiou claims, be thought \textit{mathematically}.
+Indeed, Badiou's own understanding of the materialist truth becomes \textit{mathematically exceptional} and \textit{split}: it is based either on the primacy of the split concept of truth (the axiom of choice in the $\BE$) or the \textit{quasi-split} materialization of force as demonstrated by his fundamental \textit{law of the subject}\endnote{Badiou, $\BE$, 2006. p.
 401.}.
-Instead, not only objects, as they appear, but their relations should form a crucial part of this analytic; Badiou's own dialectics, however, seems to be dominated by the bounded, set-theoretic representation of objects.
+It is Badiou who forces us to choose: 'mathematics or poem' and thus assumes the question of mathematics to split world's domains of appearance into two.